 At the October 2012 meeting in Toronto, conducted additional meetings with the ACs, SOs and their constituencies to provide feedback about the NomCom’s activities and how their requirements for the Board and their own organizations’ positions were addressed.

-Both former Chairs believe that there is continued improvement possible, like monthly report cards and having a standard matrix to use during and after the process.
-Scartezini maintains that within the ICANN Community there is now a clearer vision about the NomCom process, as well as a clearer view of the selection process and requirements for someone interested in becoming a Board member.
+Both former Chairs believe that continued improvement is possible, like monthly report cards and having a standard matrix to use during and after the process.
+Scartezini maintains that within the ICANN community there is now a clearer vision about the NomCom process, as well as a clearer view of the selection process and requirements for someone interested in becoming a Board member.
 She also notes a sense of improvement regarding transparency in ICANN’s relationship with the community and the external world.
 Peake also believes that candidates have a better understanding of what's required, and that there is a better knowledge of what the Board needs in terms of candidate skills and the "gaps" in the Board's collective skill-set.
 He noted that an indirect benefit of these implementation efforts has been that the improved information about desired candidate profiles has helped a professional recruitment company assist the NomCom in identifying potential candidates.

 ATRT2 Analysis of Recommendation Implementation

-Implementation of Recommendation 3 appears largely successful.
+Implementation of ATRT1 Recommendation 3 appears largely successful.
 There is improvement in the transparency of the NomCom’s processes and in the adoption of standard operating procedures designed to enhance transparency.
-Importantly, implementation of Recommendation 3 fostered dialogue across the community and had the NomCom interacting with the Board, the staff and ACs and SOs as it went about the business of implementation.
+Importantly, implementation of ATRT1 Recommendation 3 fostered dialogue across the community and had the NomCom interacting with the Board, the staff and ACs and SOs as it went about the business of implementation.
 In fact, implementation of this Recommendation was not uniquely the responsibility of the ICANN Board or staff.
 Rather, it required the interaction of the NomCom and the Board, as well as members of the community, to successfully execute all of these tasks.
-It appears that both bodies undertook individual tasks and interacted successfully to implement Recommendation 3 as a whole.
+It appears that the multiple bodies undertook individual tasks and interacted successfully to implement ATRT1 Recommendation 3 as a whole.

 ATRT2 Assessment of Recommendation Effectiveness